gentoo-mirror/glarbs-overlay/README.md

 > A Gentoo overlay used by GLARBS.
 >
-> GLARBS = Luke Smith's LARBS modified for Gentoo by ET-8.
+> GLARBS = Luke Smith's LARBS modified for Gentoo by ET-8 and contributors.

 **Tip:** If you test with a different arch keyword and it works, let me know so I can update the ebuild.